iluwatar/java-design-patterns/function-composition/README.md

 In plain words

-> The Function Composer pattern allows building complex functions by combining simpler ones, making it easier to manage, test, and reuse individual pieces of functionality.
+> The Function Composition pattern allows building complex functions by combining simpler ones, making it easier to manage, test, and reuse individual pieces of functionality.

 Wikipedia says